avenga/dockerfiles/wordpress/README.md

 It will copy your `.htaccess` file and your `setup.sh` file in the docker image when you build it.
 In your `setup.sh` you can use `wp` CLI to install other plugins/themes for example.

+### Configuration

 Following environment variables are available:

+* `WORDPRESS_PLUGIN_LIST`: A space seperated list of plugins that should be installed.
+Default: empty
+* `WORDPRESS_THEME_LIST`: A spaces seperated list of themes that should be installed.
+Default: empty

 ```bash
 # General: